okadalabipr/Haga2023/bifurcation_analysis/README.md

 gnuplot gscript_q.txt
 ```

-Similarly, we computed bifurcation diagrams of endogenous [THBS1], [FMOD],
+Likewise, we computed bifurcation diagrams of endogenous [THBS1], [FMOD],
-and [TGFβ1] with respect to a parameter gamma for TBFβ1 by the
+and [TGFβ1] with respect to a parameter gamma for TBFβ1 using the
 following command:

 ```sh